 \subsubsection{Convolutional Neural Networks (CNNs)}

-CNNs are widely used for image processing where the input elements i.e., pixels are arranged spatially.
-CNNs rely on the shared-weight architecture of the convolution kernels or filters that slide along input features and provide translation-equivariant outputs.
-Depending on the data structure, the convolution kernels or filters vary.
+CNNs are widely used for image processing where the input elements, i.e., pixels, are arranged spatially.
+CNNs rely on the shared-weight architecture of convolution kernels or filters that slide along input features and provide translation-equivariant outputs.
+Convolution kernels and filters can vary with data structure.
 For example, for the 3D surface data, MaSIF \cite{gainza2020deciphering} defines geodesic convolutional layers with the geodesic polar coordinates.
 For the 3D grid data, 3D CNNs are widely used \cite{jimenez2017deepsite, kandel2021puresnet}.